-Join Aileen Ellis for an in-depth discussion in this video Forecasting estimate to completion (ETC) and variance at completion (VAC), part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Forecasting estimate to completion (ETC) and variance at completion (VAC), part of Project Management: Calculating Earned Value.

 Another Earned Value forecasting idea…we have touched on slightly…is ETC.…ETC stands for Estimate to Complete.…It is an estimate or a forecast…of how much more we need to spend…over what we have already spent.…Let's discuss just two ways to determine ETC.…The first way assumes we already know…the Estimate at Completion…and we are working with the assumption…we will continue to spend at the same rate.…